 Well, let's jump in and see if it was any better.
 Or less worse, to keep our expectations reasonable.

-What's really odd about the stage though is that both the intro and ending change as you keep failing it - and you will keep failing it.
-Initially, it's played straight - Doc and Marty giving their best "Oh no!" as they see it.
-Subsequent attempts though have Marty going "Forget it, Doc, I'll do it!", Doc being reduced to "Oh no Marty, there she goes again!" and even Clara getting bored of falling to her death.
+What's really odd about the stage is that both the intro and ending change as you keep failing it, and you will keep failing it.
+Initially, it's played straight, Doc and Marty giving their best "Oh no!" as they see it.
+Subsequent attempts have Marty going "Forget it, Doc, I'll do it!", Doc being reduced to "Oh no Marty, there she goes again!" and even Clara getting bored of falling to her death.

-About as laid back are the two levels that follow.
+The two levels that follow are about as laid-back.
 The final one of course is a platforming thing set on Doc's time train, but I didn't get that far for reasons I think can be best summed up with a picture of a keyboard, broken and snapped in frustration.
-Still, in theory, of all the many other scenes of adventure in Back To The Future III, which do you think were the obvious to make into a game?
+Still, in theory, of all the many other scenes of adventure in Back to the Future III, which do you think were the obvious to make into a game?

 The completely pointless shooting gallery?
 You win a prize!
 Your prize is terrible controls.

-Still, at least it suits a mini-game, which is more than many licenses managed.
-The Flintstones over on the Sega Master System for instance made an entire level about painting a wall , which at least put it a step or two above the creators of Myst, who willingly chose to try and compete with watching one dry.
+Still, at least it suits a minigame, which is more than many licenses managed.
+The Flintstones game over on the Sega Master System made an entire level about painting a wall (opens in new tab), which at least put it a step or two above the creators of Myst, who willingly chose to try and compete with watching one dry.

-The sad thing of course is that as awful as these games were, by the standard of movie licenses at the time, Back To The Future III was slightly above average.
+The sad thing is that as awful as these games were, by the standard of movie licenses at the time Back to the Future III was slightly above average.
 The average being as low as it was, this is not exactly something to cheer about, but still.
 At least the more recent Telltale adventure tried to do some interesting things with the storyline, even if the game itself was fairly wretched most of the time (a particular low point being Marty having to cheat to beat someone in a guitar-off, despite him being canonically being able to play well enough to invent rock and roll).
-Still, there were some genuinely good moments in there - a highlight being the surprisingly compassionate introduction of initially sinister sounding Citizen Brown in the series' latest alternate timeline.
+Still, there were some genuinely good moments in there, a highlight being the surprisingly compassionate introduction of initially sinister-sounding Citizen Brown in the series' alternate timeline.
 Not enough of them, but some.